hayesx0155/WHSTechNotes/journal.md

 6 7 is a meme and has no clear meaning
 # October 6, 2025
 if I were in charge my AI policy would be to only use it for school approprite things
+# October 14, 2025
+My prompt was designed to pop up
+# October 20, 2025
+franklin sits in 35B during 1st
+herdeep sits in 91A during 2nd
+marla sits in 61F for 3rd
+# October 27, 2025
+advanced weather radar